All Episodes

 Who is this guy?

-This is this is a policy dispute.
+This is a policy dispute.

-This guy's trying to uh undo it.
+This guy's trying to undo it.

-Now, this is another thing that troubled me.
+Now, this is another thing.

-Because all during that press conference, Fitzgerald did refer to the outing of a CIA agent, but he never charged anybody with that crime.
+It troubled me because all during that press conference, Fitzgerald did refer to the outing of a CIA agent, but he never charged anybody with that crime.

-He never made it a point that nobody was being charged with that crime, yet he goes on and on and on about how we're trying to recruit CIA people and their security is uh must and they're we've got to keep them private and so forth, but nobody was ever indicted on that.
+Yet he goes on and on and on about how we're trying to recruit CIA people and their security is a must and we've got to keep them private and so forth.

-I mean, it it started out as trying to find out if somebody illegally leaked her name, but nobody did.
+I mean, it started out as trying to find out if somebody illegally leaked her name, but nobody did.

 They couldn't find any evidence of it, despite all these journalists.